Marxi7/CS50AI/README.md

 ### Knights

-In the Knights project, I implemented an AI to solve logic puzzles using propositional logic and inference by enumeration.
-The program solves a puzzle in which you have to place knights on a chessboard such that no two knights threaten each other.
+In the Knights project, I implemented an AI to solve logic puzzles.
 To run the program, navigate to the Knights directory and run the following command:

 ```bash
 python puzzle.py